Best Practices for Comprehension, Decoding, & Fluency

 In the area of reading fluency (commonly defined as a student’s ability to read with speed, accuracy, and proper expression), a recent nationally representative study of 1,779 fourth-grade students suggests that 40% of US students are “nonfluent” readers (Daane et al. 2005).
 This study’s other significant findings revealed a strong correlation between reading fluency and comprehension and a strong correlation between reading fluency and students’ overall reading ability.
 Collectively, findings from Daane et al. reiterate the importance of reading fluency previously highlighted by other reading researchers (e.g., Fuchs et al. 2001) and suggest that almost half of US students would probably benefit from interventions aimed at improving their reading fluency.

-• Familiar reading – Have students warm up by whisper-reading a book at their independent or instructional level that they’ve read at least once, and monitor them for fluency.
+• Have students whisper-read a familiar book at their independent or instructional level, and monitor them for fluency.

 • Modeling fluent reading – When students read in a choppy, staccato fashion, the teacher should read with them, showing what fluent reading sounds like.
 Prompts include: Are you listening to yourself?
 Put them all together so that it sounds like talking.
 Reread.
 Did it sound smooth?